Skip to content

 Summary

-Get hands-on with nature and learn the art and science of growing healthy plants, fruits, and vegetables.
+Get hands-on with nature and learn the art and science of growing healthy plants.
 This practical, down-to-earth programme introduces you to the world of garden care, plant propagation, soil management, and sustainable growing practices, all designed to promote a greener, healthier planet.

 Our approach is hands-on; you’ll learn by doing, guided by passionate tutors who support you at your own pace.
 Classes are scheduled three days a week, making balancing study with other life commitments easy.